Solid Conformance Test Suite

 Traceability to specifications

 It must be possible to automate the linking of significant units of information in specifications, such as requirements as well as security, privacy, accessibility and internationalisation considerations.
 In order to achieve this, we support the proposals on embedding RDFa in specifications and test suite description documents.
-This has been done with other specifications and is documented by Sarven Capadisli in Linked Specifications, Test Suites, and Implementation Reports.
+This has been done with other specifications.

 Declarative and easy to understand